needle-mirror/com.unity.recorder/Documentation~/RecorderMovie.md

 # Movie Recorder properties

 The **Movie Recorder** generates videos in the H.264 MP4, VP8 WebM, or ProRes QuickTime format.
-It does not support variable frame rates.
+Movie Recorder also generates GIF files.

 This page covers all properties specific to the Movie Recorder type.